MNiMORPH/Hillslope-Geomorphology-QGIS/README.md

 ### (a) 5 points: Dimensional analysis of hillslope diffusivity

 $k_h$ is the hillslope-diffusion coefficient, or "hillslope diffusivity".
-Its numerical value is typically 0.05 (using time units of years and length units of meters... don't want to give it all away!) for poorly-consolidated materials (e.g., glacial till, soils fine-grained sedimentary or metasedimentary rock).
-What are its units?
+Its numerical value is often around 0.05 for poorly-consolidated materials (e.g., glacial till, soils fine-grained sedimentary or metasedimentary rock).
+What are its SI units?
 Demonstrate this using dimensional analysis of the differential equation terms to the left and right of the "equals" sign.

 Hint: the terms in the differential equation are really just giving you *differences* over an infinitesimally small distance.
 Remember that these have units!
 It might be helpful for your thinking to change the $\partial$s to $\Delta$s, or to entirely remove the derivative symbols (and to replace the letters with units).